Megalobox: Second season

-Producer Minako Fujiyoshi said he had no thoughts of giving Megalobox a second season during the finale of the first one due to lack of importance during such time.
-During the script work, the staff had a multiple discussions about the handling Joe's atonement.
+Producer Minako Fujiyoshi said he had no thoughts of giving Megalobox a second season during the finale of the first one due to a lack of importance at that time.
+During the script work, the staff had multiple discussions about the handling of Joe's atonement.
 There were many disagreements between Hoyama, the screenwriter team, and Fujiyoshi.
-He did not know if it was difference between men and women or a difference in individual ideas, but he talked as many times as in order to make sure everybody was satisfied, and asked him to fix it as many times as he wanted, and all 13 scripts were completed.
-He was grateful to this team for making such a luxurious way of making it.
-As for the highlights season's second half, the producer claimed there would be more nostalgic elements in the form of the returning characters who mostly look notably older than in the first season.
+He did not know if it was a difference between men and women or a difference in individual ideas, but he talked as many times as he wanted to make sure everybody was satisfied, and asked him to fix it as many times as he wanted, and all 13 scripts were completed.
+He was grateful to this team for making such a luxurious way.
+As for the highlights of the season's second half, the producer claimed there would be more nostalgic elements in the form of the returning characters who mostly look notably older than in the first season.
 He was glad these characters managed to mature.

-Moriyama had similar thoughts about whether or not should a second season needed to be made until being convinced by Fujiyoshi despite not getting too much positive feedback in Japan.
+Moriyama had similar thoughts about whether or not a second season should be made until being convinced by Fujiyoshi despite not getting too much positive feedback in Japan.
 The staff had mixed thoughts about how they should handle Joe as a depressed adult despite his younger days as Megalonia's champion as that was how the first season ended.
-Moriyama decided to touch new themes to make Megalobox become a more independent work rather than keep staying as a tribute to Ashita no Joe.
+Moriyama decided to touch on new themes to make Megalobox become a more independent work rather than staying as a tribute to Ashita no Joe.
 As a result, it incorporates more about the society and the world that they are interested in into the story, such as immigration issues.
 The staff highlighted Joe's depressing portrayal as he has not been able to move on with his life in contrast to Yuri and other returning characters.
 In order to support Joe's psychological state, the character of Chief was written.
 Across the narrative, Chief serves as a mentor to Joe in the first four episodes where he slowly recovers his fighting spirit.
 In the early stages, Moriyama drew the encounters between the characters Joe and Chief, and the things that react to each other.
 Joe's sin that torments him would be kept vague until the fifth episode where Joe is forced to fight himself.
 From there, more boxing matches were written.
-However, in contrast to the first season which Joe's characterization was kept simple as he was obsessed to only defeat Yuri, the second season was written in a more complex way as the writers decided to make the impact of victory or defeat be less important for the boxers.
+However, in contrast to the first season in which Joe's characterization was kept simple as he was obsessed with only defeating Yuri, the second season was written in a more complex way as the writers decided to make the impact of victory or defeat less important for the boxers.